‘GTA 6:’ Rockstar’s Reasons For Delaying The Game’s Announcement And Launch

 Red Dead Redemption 2 and Red Dead Redemption Online

-Trusted video game analyst, Michael Pachter, speculates that Red Dead Redemption 2 and Red Dead Redemption Online may be the main reason Rockstar is delaying GTA VI‘s release.
+Trusted video game analyst Michael Pachter speculates that Red Dead Redemption 2 and Red Dead Redemption Online may be the main reason Rockstar is delaying GTA VI‘s release.
 RDR2 is expected to launch this coming spring.
-The game developer has already delayed the release of the cowboy-themed title.
+The game developer has already delayed the release of the Western-themed title.
 As such, Rockstar may have its hands full at the moment.

 Even after RDR2 is released, the online version of the game may take some time before Rockstar and Take-Two are satisfied with it.
 Take-Two, in particular, might want to replicate GTA Online‘s success with RDR Online.